García, Alvarez help Astros oust Red Sox, reach World Series

 7 of23 The Houston Astros celebrate their win against the Boston Red Sox n Game 6 of baseball's American League Championship Series Friday, Oct.
 22, 2021, in Houston.
 The Astros won 5-0, to win the ALCS series in game six.
 David J. Phillip/AP Show More Show Less

-8 of23 Members of the Boston Red Sox react after their loss against the Houston Astros in Game 6 of baseball's American League Championship Series Friday, Oct.
+8 of23 Boston Red Sox's Hansel Robles pats Alex Verdugo on the head after the team's loss to the Houston Astros in Game 6 of baseball's American League Championship Series on Friday, Oct.
 22, 2021, in Houston.
-The Astros won 5-0, to win the ALCS series in game six.
+The Astros won 5-0, advancing to the World Series.
 Tony Gutierrez/AP Show More Show Less 9 of23

 10 of23 Boston Red Sox first baseman Bobby Dalbec sits in the dugout after their loss against the Houston Astros in Game 6 of baseball's American League Championship Series Friday, Oct.
 22, 2021, in Houston.
 The Astros won 5-0, to win the ALCS series in game six.
 Tony Gutierrez/AP Show More Show Less